-Published By Janet Gershen-Siegel at February 19, 2018
+Published By Janet Gershen-Siegel at February 19th, 2018

 Do you know how to build business credit fast?
 We break down just what you need to know and show you what will work.
+Awesome!

 Building business credit means that your small business obtains chances you never knew you would.
-You can get brand new equipment, bid on real estate, and deal with the company payroll, even when times are a bit lean.
+You can get brand new equipment, bid on real estate, and deal with the company payroll.
+And you can do so even when times are a bit lean.

 Given this, you ought to focus on growing your company credit.
 Improve and maintain your scores and you will have these opportunities.
 Do not, and either you do not get these business opportunities, or they will cost you a lot more.

 This is in a nutshell the length of time your company has been making use of business credit.
 Needless to say newer small businesses will have short credit histories.
 Though there is not so much you can particularly do about that, do not stress.

-Naturally the opposite is also true– if your private credit history is bad, then it will have a bearing on your business credit scores until your small business and consumer credit can be split up.
+Naturally the opposite is also true.
+If your private credit history is bad, then it will have a bearing on your business credit scores.

-Your credit utilization rate just shows the amount of cash you have on credit which is then divided by your total available credit.
+Your credit utilization rate just shows the amount of cash you have on credit.
+So it is then divided by your total available credit.
 Lenders usually do not want to see this go above 30%.

 Late repayments will impact your company credit score for a good seven years.
-If you pay your small business financial obligations off, as rapidly as possible and as completely as possible, then you can make a very real difference when it relates to your credit scores.
+Make sure to pay your small business (and personal) financial obligations off, as fast as possible and as completely as possible.
+Do so and you can make a very real difference when it relates to your credit scores.

-For example, if you get credit cards solely for your small business, or you open up business checking accounts and other bank accounts, then the credit reporting agencies will start to address your personal and company credit on an individual basis.
+For example, get credit cards solely for your small business.
+Or open up business checking accounts and other bank accounts (and even get a business loan).
+Then the credit reporting agencies will start to address your personal and company credit on an individual basis.

-Also, make certain to incorporate, or at least file a DBA.
+Also, make certain to incorporate.
+Or at least file a DBA (doing business as) status.
 You can also pay for your company’s bills with your small business credit card or checking account.
-Also, make sure it is the company’s full name on the bill and not yours.
+And ensure it is the company’s full name on the bill and not yours.